brainflow-dev/brainflow/docs/Examples.rst

 Code Samples
 ============

-Make sure that you've installed BrainFlow package before running code samples below.
+Make sure that you've installed BrainFlow package before running the code samples below.

 See :ref:`installation-label` for details.

 Python
 --------

-**To run some signal processing samples you may need to install:**
+**To run some signal processing samples, you may need to install:**

 - matplotlib
 - pandas